-Following fertilization, eggs are typically water-hardened in a 100 ppm Iodophor solution for a minimum of 30 minutes.
+Following fertilization, eggs are typically water-hardened in a 100 ppm Iodophor solution for up to 60 minutes.
 During incubation, eggs routinely receive scheduled formalin treatments to control the growth of fungus.
 Treatments are typically administered three times per week at a concentration of 1667 ppm active ingredient.
-Dead eggs are removed following shocking.
-Additional egg picks are performed as needed to remove additional eggs not identified immediately after shocking.
+Formalin treatments are discontinued prior to hatching.
+Prior to hatching, dead eggs are picked on a regular schedule (approximately 2 times per week) to discourage the spread of fungus.